-As part of our litigation practice, we represent plaintiffs and defendants in various types of domain name disputes, including domain name litigation, incidences of domain name theft, and domain name hijacking.
-Typically, domain name disputes arise when a third party uses one or more domain names that could be confused with a trademark.
+Our IP trial attorneys represent plaintiffs and defendants in various types of domain name disputes, such as domain name litigation, incidences of domain name theft, and domain name hijacking.
+Typically, when someone uses a domain that could be confused with another’s trademark, domain disputes arise.
 Domain name litigation typically involves two key issues: the goodwill associated with a trademark and public confusion.

 Domain Name Recovery

-Local Counsel for Domain Name Dispute Litigation Matters
+Local Counsel for Domain Name Litigation Matters

 We also act as local counsel for out-of-state plaintiffs and defendants involved in domain name litigation in state and federal courts in Texas.
 See our Local Counsel page for more information regarding our services.